 Are we in the Vulnerability Trust Tree?
 Good.

-Shooting and editing a 5-minute video selfie brings up a lot of mixed emotions.
+I’ve been producing these “Funky Fridays” videos, and it brings up a lot of mixed emotions.

 The more I continue in my quest for meaning, the more the yogi in me demands to know the WHY behind my actions.
 Is this just a big ego stroke?
 What purpose does it serve?
 Are you still the same attention-starved kid you were in 4th grade?

 The Funky Friday project started innocently enough.
-A couple months back my friend Mark shared the opening scene from HBO’s “Treme”, along with the simple words: “Have a Funky Friday, everyone!”
+My friend Mark shared the opening scene from HBO’s “Treme”, along with the simple words: “Have a Funky Friday, everyone!”

 But that scene of post-Katrina musicians parading down a street in New Orleans got in my bones.